|

 mechanism.
 All four rubber tracks are driving continuously.

-Viking has the same superior mobility over rough terrain as it's
+Viking has the same superior mobility over rough terrain as its

 predecessor.